-In addition to the sustainable investments described above (#1A) and other environmental or social characteristics (#1B), the fund also invests in assets that do not meet these criteria within the investment limits defined in Section 1 (4) of the Specific Terms and Conditions of Investment.
+In addition to the investments described above (#1A Sustainable and Taxonomy-aligned) and other environmental or social characteristics (#1B), the fund also invests in assets that do not meet these criteria within the investment limits defined in Section 1 (4) of the Specific Terms and Conditions of Investment.
+This specifically concerns liquid investments held for liquidity purposes (#2 Other).